-Contract assets include unbilled amounts resulting from sales under certain of the Company's manufacturing contracts where turnover is recognized over time except for \$5.0 million of consideration related to the Company's collaboration with Biogen related to VUMERITY, which the Company expects to receive in 2022.
-The manufacturing-related amounts included in the contract assets table below are classified as "Current assets" in the accompanying consolidated balance sheets, as they relate to manufacturing processes that are completed in ten days to eight weeks.
+Contract assets include unbilled amounts resulting from sales under certain of the Company's manufacturing contracts where turnover is recognized over time, except for \$5.0 million of consideration related to the Company's collaboration with Biogen related to VUMERITY, which was included in contract assets at December 31, 2021 and transferred to receivables, net, as the milestone related to such amount was achieved in November 2022.
+The manufacturing-related amounts included in the contract assets table below are classified as "Current assets" in the accompanying consolidated balance sheets, as they related to manufacturing processes that are completed in ten days to eight weeks.